zamkamec/rockpaperscissors/README.md

 # rockpaperscissors

-This my JavaScript Project for The Odin Project.
+This is my JavaScript Project for The Odin Project.

 #